funkelab/drosophila_neurotransmitters/README.md

 # Drosophila neurotransmitters

 This repository contains data on neurotransmitters used by different cell type in *Drosophila melanogaster*.
-It is stored in the form of a .csv file with version control through GitHub PRs.
+It is stored in the form of a .csv file with version control through GitHub PRs, named `gt_data.csv`.

 Note, this rpeository is only for fast-acting small molecule transmitters, such as acetylcholine, glutamate, gaba, glycine,dopamine,serotonin, octopamine, tyramine, histamine, nitric oxide, etc. We have another repo for neuropeptide annotation: `funkelab/drosophila_neuropeptides`.

 ## How to change data (but I do not use Git)

 1. Download the `gt_data.csv` file and open with your favorite spreadsheet reader.
 2. Add your data to the bottom of the `gt_data.csv` file, and save **as a CSV**.
 3. Return to this page and click on the plus sign next to `Code`.
 You should see a dropdown menu, choose `Upload Files`.